-Icon Item Description 1 Battery reset pinhole Insert a paperclip into the hole and press for four seconds to reset the computer (simulates removing and reinstalling the battery).
-2 Ventilation and cooling fan Allows the computer to stay cool.
+lcon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
 Do not cover or obstruct the openings.
+2 Battery reset pinhole Simulates removing and reinstalling the battery.
+Insert a paperclip into the hole and press for four seconds.
 3 Speakers Deliver stereo audio output.